HO-Artisan/Registed/README.md

 By default, the registered objects will use their field names in **snake_case** as their in-game identifier paths, for example, field `MY_EXAMPLE_ITEM` will have the identifier path of `my_example_item`.
 We suggest using **UPPER_SNAKE_CASE** to name your fields, as they should be `static` and `final` and only in snake cases will **Registed** preserve the underscores.

-To customize a registered object's in-game identifier path, you can apply annotation `@RegistryID`[^@RegistryID_classpath] to the target field:
+To customize a registered object's in-game identifier path, you can apply annotation [`@RegistryID ↗`](src/main/java/ho/artisan/registed/annotation/RegistryID.java)[^@RegistryID_classpath] to the target field:

 ```java
 @RegistryID("my_item")